 The RCC Administrations are in favour of maintaining the conditions for use of the allocation of the frequency bands 5250–5350 MHz and 5470–5725 MHz by radiodetermination services.

-The RSS Administrations consider that reference to Recommendations ITU-R М.1638-1 and М.1849-1 in the RR No. 5.450А would not result in changing the conditions for use of the frequency band 5470–5725 MHz allocations to radio services.
+The RSS Administrations consider that reference to Recommendations ITU-R М.1638-1 and М.1849-1 in the RR No. 5.450А would not result in changing the conditions for use of the frequency band 5470–5725 MHz allocations to services.

 Resolution 958 (WRC-15) "Urgent studies required in preparation for the 2019 World Radiocommunication Conference"